Jake Burger Player Props: White Sox vs. Blue Jays

-After going 0-for-2 in his last game, Jake Burger and the Chicago White Sox face the Toronto Blue Jays (who will start Jose Berrios) at 7:07 PM ET on Tuesday.
+After batting .194 with a double, three home runs, four walks and seven RBI in his past 10 games, Jake Burger and the Chicago White Sox face the Toronto Blue Jays (who will hand the ball to Yusei Kikuchi) at 1:07 PM ET on Wednesday.

-In his last game he had a hitless performance (0-for-2) against the Blue Jays.
+In his most recent game he had a one-hit performance (1-for-3) against the Blue Jays.

 Jake Burger Game Info & Props vs. the Blue Jays